Hay Poncho

 Graphite and gouche on paper

 This ongoing series of drawings documents each species and variety of native plant currently growing at La Cuna.
-The first 48 plants, recorded in the original census from May 2022, are depicted in golden gouache, a nod to religious iconography.
+The first 52 plants, recorded in the original census from May 2022, are depicted in golden gouache, a nod to religious iconography.
 These plants represent the diversity of the seed bank in extreme drought conditions, shaped by a long history of over-grazing cattle on the property.
-Future censuses will track the progress of restoration efforts as we work to diversify the native flora.
-The final project will be a single installation of drawings, designed to catalog and inspire.
+A later census was taken documenting the restoration efforts and effects of rain on the prairie, showcased in the illustrations with blue circles.